Purposes of sentencing

 The non-parole period and rehabilitation

-The non-parole period should not be seen as the shortest time required for the Parole Board to assess the prospects of rehabilitation.
+The non-parole period should not be seen as the shortest time required for the State Parole Authority to assess the prospects of rehabilitation.
 It must represent the minimum period the offender must spend in custody having regard to the purposes of punishment and objective and subjective features of the case: Bugmy v The Queen; Power v The Queen (1974) 131 CLR 623.

 Rehabilitation cannot be used to justify longer sentences

-Allowance cannot be made for rehabilitation by lengthening the overall sentence above that which is appropriate to reflect the objective seriousness of the offence: R v Royal [2003] NSWCCA 275.
-See further discussion of special circumstances in Setting terms of imprisonment at [7-510].
+Allowance cannot be made for rehabilitation by lengthening the overall sentence above that which is appropriate to reflect the objective seriousness of the offence: R v Royal [2003] NSWCCA 275; see further discussion of special circumstances in Setting terms of imprisonment at [7-510].

 Rehabilitation in prison

-In Muldrock v The Queen (2011) 244 CLR 120 at [57], the High Court held that the Court of Criminal Appeal had erred in determining the structure of the sentence upon a view that the appellant would benefit from treatment while in full-time custody.
+In Muldrock v The Queen (2011) 244 CLR 120 at [57], the High Court held that the Court of Criminal Appeal had erred in determining the structure of the sentence upon a view that the offender would benefit from treatment while in full-time custody.
 This was because “full-time custody is punitive” and the availability of rehabilitative programs in prison is a matter for the executive: at [57].

-[2-270] To make the offender accountable for his or her actions: s 3A(e)
+[2-270] To make the offender accountable for their actions: s 3A(e)

 [2-280] To denounce the conduct of the offender: s 3A(f)